 There are a plethora of viable ways to prepare for long-term care.
 Figure out if long-term care insurance is right for you and determine which government resources can help.
-While you’re at it, you should also prepare for difficult medical decisions by setting up an advance directive or living will.
+While you’re at it, you should also build an advance directive or living will.

 Tips to Help You Save for the Future

 - Many financial advisors specialize in helping people plan for long-term care needs.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Instants, ©iStock.com/tumsasedgars, ©iStock.com/Sayan_Moongklang